 Students are encouraged to make the best of high school and take challenging courses and electives.
 For those who decide to graduate early, special permission must be granted by the Principal.
 A written request should be submitted to the student's counselor and will be reviewed by the Principal.
 The request should include student and parent signatures and rationale for finishing coursework early.
-This must be submitted by August 31, 2015.
+This must be submitted by October 30, 2020.
 Students MUST have successfully completed the 24 units required for a diploma to be eligible to participate in the graduation ceremony.
 Criteria for Honors & Highest Honors (28 credits & Gold Seal endorsement) will not be waived for early graduates.
+Early grads will participate in the Winter graduation ceremony; date and time to be announced.